Updated: May 25th, 2025

 Does this sound like you?
 Have you found yourself exhausted and in chronic pain that doesn’t go away no matter how much you rest your body?
 Have you begun to realize that physical stress is just one piece of the puzzle?

-What is adrenal fatigue?
+What is Adrenal Fatigue?

 Although the term “adrenal fatigue” has caused controversy in the medical community, the set of symptoms caused by imbalanced adrenal function are very real.
 And they CAN be healed.
-So instead of debating the validity of the term, know that I’m using it largely as a way to describe one of the most common symptoms: total and complete fatigue.
+So instead of debating the validity of the term, know that I’m using it as a way to describe one of the most common symptoms: total and complete fatigue.

 To reach that state of utter exhaustion, the problem has likely been going on for quite some time.
 And it all begins with cortisol.